dimitrisgiannak/Strategy-pattern-Python/README.md

           assignment 4( 2nd option) ,
           leave the shop (close the project , 3rd option)
-* Instead of using the console to output the user's choices i used Tkinder which is Python's in-build library and standard interface to the Tcl/Tk GUI toolkit (No need to pip install)
+* Instead of using the console to output the user's choices i used Tkinder which is Python's build-in library and standard interface to the Tcl/Tk GUI toolkit (No need to pip install)
 * Once you select the 2nd option on intro menu the Tk window will pop up and from there you choose with which algorithm you want to sort the T-shirt list